 Note: The THX surround sound feature is the default setting of these headphones.
 However, we don't currently test this feature.
 Instead, we tested them using the 'Custom' preset which has a flat EQ.

 The Razer Hammerhead True Wireless Pro's noise isolation performance is poor.
 There's very little difference between their active noise cancelling (ANC) and passive noise isolating performance, which is really disappointing.
 Even with their ANC on, they don't block out almost any bass range noise like bus or plane engines and struggle to cut down ambient speech.
 That said, they can reduce some treble-range noise, like the hum of an AC unit.
+If you're looking for Razer in-ears with a better noise isolation performance, check out the Razer Hammerhead True Wireless 2021.

 The Razer Hammerhead True Wireless Pro's leakage performance is great.
 Most of the leakage is concentrated in the treble range.
 If you're listening to your audio at max volume, those around you may hear a small part of it, although it sounds thin.